carsonfb/carsonfb/README.md

 comedy, horror, sci-fi/fantasy, and documentaries), reading (mostly non-fiction these days), playing video games, puns, walking in forest preserves, and programming.

+I started typing programs from books and magazines into my family's Commodore VIC-20 when I was 4, and stared writing my own programs in Commodore BASIC when I was 8, though none of those are what anyone would consider a masterpiece.
+I moved on to GW-BASIC, Pascal, C, and x86 Aseembly language over the next several years.
+Because of this interest, I was occasionally being paid in pizzas to write small utilities for a tiny company that I knew the owner of in junior high and highschool.
+I got my first real programming while in college.

 Which brings me to...

 ## Professional